-Knowing the different fire safety by-laws that can be drafted for your property can reduce risk, neighbour disputes, and save money
+Knowing the different fire safety by-laws that can be drafted for your property can reduce risks and neighbour disputes, and save money

 “Committees and owners may not give much attention to fire compliance and safety until it is too late or a disagreement has already arisen between neighbours.” said Michelle.

-To get a better understanding of how committees and owners can use fire by-laws to enhance community living and reduce costs, our team are here to guide those living and investing in strata to know about by-laws that enhance fire safety.
+To get a better understanding of how committees and owners can use fire by-laws to enhance community living and reduce costs, our team is here to guide those living and investing in strata to better understand by-laws that enhance fire safety.

 Everyone has the right to enjoy their apartment and property, however, smoke drift often becomes a significant feud.